tianhm/DockFlare/dockflare/app/templates/docs/OAuth-Provider-Setup.md

 ## OAuth Provider Setup

+> **📌 Important:** This guide is for configuring **DockFlare Web UI authentication** (logging into DockFlare itself).
+If you want to configure OAuth/OIDC for **Cloudflare Access Policies** to protect your services, see [Identity Providers](help/Identity-Providers.md) instead.

 DockFlare allows you to delegate user authentication to external providers using the OpenID Connect (OIDC) standard.
-This enables single sign-on (SSO) and allows you to integrate with identity providers like Google, Authentik, Okta, and more.
+This enables single sign-on (SSO) for the DockFlare web interface and allows you to integrate with identity providers like Google, Authentik, Okta, and more.

 ### Adding a New Provider